Who we are

 The Women’s Fund Steering Committee has committed to pursuing a two-pronged approach to expand access to high-quality, affordable childcare for working families in Ashland County.
 As part of this initiative, the committee will:

-1. Use all distributions from the Women’s Fund to make grants supporting new childcare initiatives, or expansions of current childcare offerings in Ashland County.
+1. Use all 2021 and 2022 distributions from the Women’s Fund to make grants supporting new childcare initiatives, or expansions of current childcare offerings in Ashland County.

-2. Spearhead, and serve as the fiscal sponsor of, a new initiative designed to create additional spaces for childcare in our community with the start of a new childcare center.
-The Women’s Fund will convene strategic partners to get the new center up and running.
-Though we will serve as a catalyst and funder, we are NOT a childcare provider and will not be involved in operating the childcare center.
+2. Spearhead a new initiative designed to create additional spaces for childcare in our community with the start of a new childcare center at Ashland Business Park.
+Though we are serving as a catalyst for the center’s creation and implement a plan for sustainability, we are NOT a childcare provider and will not be involved in operating the childcare center.

 Through research, anecdotes from local families and conversations with our community’s social service providers and childcare providers, the Women’s Fund Steering Committee has identified childcare access and affordability as a major need in our community.
 In particular, demand exceeds supply for infant and toddler care as well as for center-based care outside traditional work hours.
 Additionally, the high cost of childcare is a barrier for many families, particularly for single mothers and low-income families with multiple children.
 These factors keep some parents—most often women— out of the workforce or force families into undesirable or even unsafe childcare arrangements.